-CATALYST is the NBOME’s assessment for learning platform.
+CATALYST is the NBOME’s platform for learning assessment.
 In addition to the learning opportunities that the CATALYST platform offers, assessments delivered on CATALYST provide both performance feedback and educational resources for the concept being assessed.

 For individuals, CATALYST is convenient and easy to use.
 It presents immediate feedback with learning resources to help medical students, residents, physicians and health care professionals learn and retain relevant knowledge.
 Learners can see their relative areas of strength and weakness, and where they need to focus efforts in learning such as independent study, reading, or Continuing Medical Education (CME).
 Questions can be answered during a particular period of time or as schedules permit.

 Assessments on CATALYST can be customized with content for all levels of medical education and practice (students, residents, practicing physicians or other health care professionals) and for a variety of purposes (retaining content, learning new content, focused remediation).

 A traditional examination, such as COMLEX-USA, is focused on evaluating an individual’s performance following a program of learning, often measured in terms of passing or failing, and is based on a predefined standard.
 In contrast, the CATALYST platform encompasses a learning methodology referred to as formative assessment.
 Formative assessment focuses on a learner’s development and provides ongoing feedback to help the learner identify strengths and weaknesses and target content areas that need attention.

 While traditional examinations may only provide a single score as feedback, assessments on the CATALYST platform provide learners with immediate feedback with the correct answer, a rationale explaining why that answer is correct and why the other choices are incorrect, as well as references to additional learning resources.

 Assessments on the CATALYST platform are accessible 24/7 via computer, tablet, smartphone, or the CATALYST app.